smartin98/Global_DL_SSH/README.md

 We also provide checkpoint files for the models used in the paper, in which case steps 4-5 can be skipped.
 These checkpoint files were too large for GitHub but are stored in a Harvard Dataverse [repo](https://doi.org/10.7910/DVN/H4HQGD) along with the SSH maps.

 Also provided in the Dataverse repo are pre-processed input files for predicting global maps for 2019 using all satellites apart from SARAL/Altika (in line with the data challenge setup), this allows steps 1-6 to be skipped if you only want to run inference with a trained network.
+This pre-processed inference data takes up ~600GB of storage.

 Minor adaptations to simvp_ddp_training.py would allow any PyTorch model that takes the right input/output dimensions to be used instead.